kofno/kettle-corn/README.md

 DOM directly, but that becomes a mess pretty quickly.

-This library tries to simplify that process by providing a React component for embedding video (only YouTube supported, so far) and making the video state observable using MobX.
+This library tries to simplify that process by providing a React component for embedding video (YouTube and Vimeo supported, so far) and making the video state observable using MobX.

 Demo: http://kettle-corn-demo.surge.sh/